al-abed/rss-scraper/README.md

 + [RabbitMQ](https://www.rabbitmq.com/) ~ Sends messages for the Celery workers to execute

 OPTIONAL:<br>
-If you are having issues running the code such as receiving an error along the lines of...<br>
+If you are having issues running the code such as receiving an error along the lines of...
-`"Are you missing an xml tree parser?"`<br>
+`"Are you missing an xml tree parser?"`

 Then if you install the python library: